TheBobbu/staircase.js/README.md

 1. Find the first `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>` or `<h6>` element and use its text content
 2. Find the first `<img>` element with an alt tag and use its alt tag text content
 3. Find the first `<p>` element and use the first four words
-4. Find the first available text node and use the first four words
-5. Use a clean version of the document's URL (e.g. some-website.com &raquo; Some Website)
+4. Use a filtered version of the document's filename (e.g. some-page.html &raquo; Some Page)

 ## Javascript API